xacrimon/atoma/README.md

 # flize

-flize implements schemes for concurrent resource reclamation.
-None of the implemented schemes requires any sort of global state which is a nice departure from the restrictions `crossbeam-epoch` imposes.
+flize implements epoch-based reclamation with less restrictions than `crossbeam-epoch`.

 This crate is useful if you have resources that require destruction in a concurrent environment and you don't want to pay the price of locking.